PhoenixCodingAcademy/PhoenixCodingAcademy/pages/ai/ai-club.md

 **Imagine that you could create this entire working site in 15 minutes using AI techniques!**

+Here's a quick example of something created in about that time: https://github.com/PhoenixCodingAcademy/example1

 There has never been a more fun and exciting time to learn engineering, computers, and robotics since ChatGPT was released to the public in November 2022.

 # Contents